 In the case of $(M,g)=(\Omega,e)$---namely, simply-connected Euclidean domains---it is well known that $\sigma=\calL_{Y}e$ if and only if $\sigma$ satisfies the \emph{compatibility condition}, \beq \nabla\times\nabla\times\sigma=0, \eeq where $\nabla\times\nabla\times$ is the curl-curl operator, mapping symmetric $(2,0)$-tensors into $(4,0)$-tensors satisfying the Bianchi symmetries of algebraic curvatures, given in Euclidean coordinates by: \beq (\nabla\times\nabla\times\sigma)_{ijkl}=\partial^2_{ik}\sigma_{jl}-\partial^2_{jk}\sigma_{il}-\partial^2_{il}\sigma_{jk}+\partial^2_{jl}\sigma_{ik}. \eeq Thus, for $\Omega$ Euclidean and simply-connected, the compatibility condition \eqref{eq:curlcurlIntro} becomes the solvability condition for the Killing equation \eqref{eq:Saint_Venant_Problem}.
 A similar statement can be obtained for the Hessian equation \eqref{eq:Hessian_Problem}, once one replaces $\nabla\times\nabla\times$ with a vectorial version of the curl operator \cite{BE69, Bry13a}.

-Over the years, several authors have to some extent generalized this compatibility condition to the Riemannian setting \cite{Cal61,Eas00,GG88A,CSS01,CELM21}.
-All previous works recognize that at the heart of the analysis is the search for a second-order linear differential operator acting on symmetric tensor fields and generalizing \eqref{eq:curlcurlIntro2}, which annihilates the range of $Y \mapsto \calL_Y g$.
-In other words, from the perspective of \secref{sec:cochain_intro}, all attempts to resolve the Killing equation have funneled toward a search for a cochain complex: \beq
+Over the years, several authors have, to some extent, generalized this compatibility condition to the Riemannian setting \cite{Cal61,Eas00,GG88A,CSS01,CELM21}.
+As we noted in the discussion in \secref{sec:main_results_examples_1}, all previous works recognize that, at the heart of the analysis, lies the search for a second-order linear differential operator acting on symmetric tensor fields and generalizing \eqref{eq:curlcurlIntro2}, which annihilates the range of $Y \mapsto \calL_Y g$.
+In other words, from the perspective laid out in \secref{sec:opening}, all attempts to resolve the Killing equation have funneled toward the search for a cochain complex: \beq

-\eeq where $\Ckm22$ denotes the space of $(4,0)$-tensor fields satisfying algebraic Bianchi symmetries (notations which will be clarified below).
+\eeq where $\Ckm22$ denotes the space of $(4,0)$-tensor fields satisfying algebraic Bianchi symmetries, notation that will be clarified below.
 Such a complex, in cases where it has been constructed, is known in the literature as a \emph{Calabi complex} \cite{Gol67,GG88A,Eas00}.
-The difficulty in producing such a complex in general Riemannian geometries is a prime example of the challenge outlined in \secref{sec:opening} and \secref{sec:cochain_intro}.
-However, despite extensive research, to the best of our knowledge no work has managed to relieve the assumption that the underlying Riemannian manifold has, at the very least, a parallel curvature tensor.
+The difficulty in producing such a complex in general Riemannian geometries is a prime example of the challenge outlined in \secref{sec:opening} and \secref{sec:main_results_examples_1}.
+However, despite extensive research, to the best of our knowledge, no work has managed to remove the assumption that the underlying Riemannian manifold has, at the very least, a parallel curvature tensor.

 In the literature, the Killing equation \eqref{eq:Saint_Venant_Problem} is the archetypal example of an overdetermined system of partial differential equations (\cite{Gol67,Spe69,BE69}; see also the encyclopedic entry \cite{DS96} and references therein).
-The study of such systems has a long history, and from the premise outlined in \secref{sec:cochain_intro}, the state of the art regarding the existence of a compatibility complex for a given operator $A$ is applicable only under quite restrictive conditions on its coefficients.
+The study of such systems has a long history, and from the premise outlined in \secref{sec:opening}, the state of the art regarding the existence of a compatibility complex for a given operator $A$ is applicable only under quite restrictive conditions on its coefficients.
 For example, a differential operator with constant coefficients always admits a compatibility complex.

 The Killing operator, however, does not satisfy the required conditions in a general Riemannian manifold—particularly in those having a boundary or non-trivial topology, areas of study with scarce literature.